 In his book, Bew describes Attlee as a “social patriot”, whose patriotism “meant not fidelity to caste or cohort, but to the commonwealth” (‘commonwealth’ here means the general good of the community, rather than the countries of the former British Empire).
 “We live in a society where the vast majority live stunted lives – we endevour to give them a freer life,” Attlee wrote to his brother Tom in 1918.
 Yes, freedom – that old rallying cry of the right.
 To Attlee, freedom meant real freedom for real people to live better lives – not just licence for the rich and powerful to do as they pleased.

 If you think about it, this is obvious.
-Britian isn’t a flag, a monarch, or the aristocracy: It’s 60-odd million people, most of whom aren’t wealthy, powerful or connected; people who’s greatest need (in Attlee’s time) was decent food, decent healthcare, decent housing and a bit of decent education (add in decent broadband and you can see our needs haven’t changed that much).
+Britian isn’t a flag, a monarch, or the aristocracy: It’s 60-odd million people, most of whom aren’t wealthy, powerful or connected; people whose greatest need (in Attlee’s time) was decent food, decent healthcare, decent housing and a bit of decent education (add in decent broadband and you can see our needs haven’t changed that much).
 For Attlee, if you weren’t interested in serving those needs, you had no right calling yourself a patriot.

 That Britain did have a flag and a monarch was something Attlee was quite comfortable with.
 He liked the King personally and had little time for republicanism.
 He knew working class people weren’t interested in it and that getting rid of King George VI wouldn’t put one hot meal on the table or make the setting up of the NHS any easier.